schhabra2003/us-liquidity-conditions-monitor/README.md

 # U.S. Liquidity Monitor

-An independently developed, public-data monitor of U.S. dollar liquidity conditions for discretionary macro and equity research.
+An independently developed, public-data monitor of U.S. dollar liquidity conditions for discretionary macroeconomic research.

 The application separates four questions that are often mixed together: